 - In a large bowl, combine cauliflower, carrots and shallots.
 Drizzle olive oil on top and season with salt and pepper; toss well.
 Transfer to parchment paper lined baking sheet, making sure vegetables are spread in a single layer.
 Roast 15-20 minutes until vegetables are tender and brown (roasting time will depend on the size of your vegetables).
 Remove from oven and sprinkle lightly with ground sumac.

 - While vegetables are roasting, prepare Grilled Halloumi Cheese.
 Gently rub halloumi slices with cut side of garlic clove.
 Brush with olive oil and sprinkle with some red pepper flakes.
 Grill on a panini grill, stovetop grill or outdoor grill (you can also cook in a cast iron pan on the stove), about 1 minute per side until cheese is just soft.
 Do not overcook or it will become rubbery.

 - Place a few pieces of Grilled Halloumi Cheese on each serving plate.
-Top with Roasted Cauliflower, Carrots and Chickpeas.
+Top with Roasted Cauliflower and Carrots.